EPA Methylene Chloride Ban: What You Need To Know

-Industries across the board are facing a major federal ban on the widely used solvent methylene chloride.
-This could cause them operational disruptions, lost time and effort, and noncompliance.
-Planning for compliance now, as the full details of the ban trickle out, will allow operations to weather any regulatory storm.
+Industries across the board are facing a major federal methylene chloride ban.
+This ban could cause them operational disruptions, lost time and effort, and noncompliance.
+Planning for compliance now, as the full details of the DCM ban trickle out, will allow operations to weather any regulatory storm.

 Methylene chloride, commonly known as dichloromethane (DCM), is a widely-used chemical across industries.
 Studies have repeatedly shown negative health effects associated with its use, however, leading many environmental, health, and safety (EHS) industry professionals to wonder why it has yet to be banned.
 As of yet, the substance’s wide array of uses and many important benefits seem to have outweighed its bad effects.

 The tide appears to be turning, however: The Environmental Protection Agency (EPA) has finally announced a ban on the solvent.
-This ban will ripple out to the wider community, being felt by organizations nationwide, and cause EHS compliance impacts for all.
+This methylene chloride ban will ripple out to the wider community, being felt by organizations nationwide, and cause EHS compliance impacts for all.
+Most industrial and commercial uses for DCM are banned, but the EPA has banned all consumer uses of the chemical.

-Organizations that fail to implement the terms of the ban in a timely manner risk safety and noncompliance—which may mean citations, fines, and lost time, money, and effort in the struggle to play regulatory catch-up.
+Organizations that fail to implement the terms of the EPA methylene chloride ban in a timely manner risk safety and noncompliance—which may mean citations, fines, and lost time, money, and effort in the struggle to play regulatory catch-up.

 Methylene chloride has a chemical composition that makes it a powerful and effective compound.
 Its many uses include, but are not limited to: